How ads are shown on videos that you monetise

 We regularly monitor and update our systems to deliver the most relevant ads to your videos.
 However, we don't manually control every ad that is shown with your videos, so we can't guarantee that we'll play specific ads.

 Ads will not always be shown on monetised videos.
 There may not always be an ad available at the time of viewing.
-If you think there's a problem with ads, learn why ads might not be showing on your videos.
+If you think that there's a problem with ads, learn why ads might not be showing on your videos.

 What are Partner Sold ads?